jeffersonmourak/voting.poker/README.md

 is an Agile Planning Tool for cool teams

-- we're looking to create a fully customizable
+- We're looking to create a fully customizable
 - Zero config
 - Pretty design